Architecture & Developer Guide#

 1. Add a new member to RequestType in protocols/base.py.

-2. Create a ProtocolDefinition in the appropriate protocols/*.py file (engine, controller, or debug).
+2. Create a ProtocolDefinition in the appropriate protocols/*.py file (engine, controller, observability, debug, blend, or blend_v2) and add the request name to that module’s REQUEST_NAMES.

-3. Implement the handler method on MPCacheEngine (or BlendEngine).
+3. Implement the handler method on MPCacheEngine (or BlendEngineV2).

 4. Register the handler in run_cache_server() via add_handler_helper().